eradman/sidecomment/TIMELINE.md

 > First use on an external site

 * Fix race condition in tests
-* Send e-mail when ticket is closed
+* Send email when ticket is closed
 * Introduce a javascript variable for changing the official service url
 * Enable cross-site resource sharing
 * Sidecomment configured on http://raticalsoftware.com